glfrontiers/glfrontiers2022.github.io/cfp.md

 We welcome original research papers of up to 4 pages (excluding references and supplementary materials).
 All accepted papers will be presented as posters.
-We will select 6 papers for oral presentations and 2 papers for the outstanding paper awards with potential cash incentives.
+We plan to select around 6 papers for oral presentations and 2 papers for the outstanding paper awards with potential cash incentives.

 All submissions must use the [NeurIPS template](https://nips.cc/Conferences/2022/PaperInformation/StyleFiles).
 Submissions should be in `.pdf` format, and the review process is **double-blind**---therefore the papers should be appropriately anonymised.
 Previously published work (or under-review) is acceptable.

 Should you have any questions, please reach out to us via email:<br>
-[glfrontiers@gmail.com
+[glfrontiers@googlegroups.com
-](mailto:glfrontiers@gmail.com)
+](mailto:glfrontiers@googlegroups.com)